wpgp/BEARmod/README.md

 # BEARmod
-Basic Epidemic, Activity, and Response nCoV model
+Basic Epidemic, Activity, and Response COVID-19 model

 This model implements a basic SEIR model with a daily time step, accounting for variable daily movement patterns, recovery rates, and contact rates.
 See bearmod_fx.R for more details for now.